A Review on Deep Learning Autoencoder in the Design of Next-Generation Communication Systems: Introduction

-This review comprehensively investigates the application of AE in communication systems, drawing on 120 recent studies published in reputed publishers, including ScienceDirect, Scopus, Springer and IEEE Xplore, including 2024.
-The literature search used rigorous keywords such as \textit{"Autoencoder in communication system"} and \textit{"deep learning in communication system"} to identify relevant studies.
-By categorising these works based on research issues such as transceiver design, channel models, digital signal processing (DSP) techniques, computational complexity, and non-differentiable channels, we provide a structured overview of the current state of the field.
+This review comprehensively investigates the application of AE in communication systems, drawing on recent studies published in reputed publishers, including ScienceDirect, Scopus, Springer, and IEEE Xplore, including 2025.
+The literature search used rigorous keywords such as \textit{"autoencoder in communication system"} and \textit{"end-to-end learning in communication system"} to identify relevant studies.
+By categorizing these works based on research issues such as system design, channel/signal processing, coding/modulation, computational complexity, and non-differentiable channels, we provide a structured overview of the current state of the field.
 Our analysis encompasses various communication domains, including wireless, optical, semantic, and quantum communication, to identify suitable AE approaches for each.
-Identified AE approaches are analysed based on their architectures, optimisation methods, layer types, activation functions, and loss functions.
-In addition, several channel models are investigated, including additive white Gaussian noise (AWGN), multiple-input and multiple-output (MIMO), Rayleigh, and optical channels.
-Note that many existing studies on AE applications in communication systems rely on simplified channel models such as AWGN or basic fibre models.
-In addition, this review offers in-depth discussions on existing challenges and potential future research directions.
-To our knowledge, this is the first comprehensive survey of AE applications in communication systems, providing a valuable roadmap for future research.
+Identified AE approaches are analyzed based on model used, dataset/data type, best performance, and their limitation.
+Note that many existing studies on AE applications in communication systems rely on simplified channel models such as additive white Gaussian noise (AWGN) or basic fiber models.
+In addition, this review offers a critical analysis of current work and in-depth discussions on existing challenges and potential future research directions.
+To our knowledge, this is the first comprehensive survey of AE applications in communication systems, which can provide a valuable roadmap for future research.